ikus060/minarca/doc/installation.md

 ## Deployment behind Router with Reverse Proxy (Optional)

-If you server it deployed in a private network behind a router, after the installation of Minarca, you have some extra steps to complete to accomodate the networking.
+If you server it deployed in a private network behind a router, after the installation of Minarca, you have some extra steps to complete the networking.

 ```{toctree}
 ---